-- Two tents will move across the site over the treatment areas. - When treatment is done in an area, the tent will be moved by crane to the next area. - Although most work is expected to be done under the tents, there are some areas where tents would be impracticable and unsafe. - In these limited areas, the remedy will be done in small work areas with air control measures such as odor suppressing foam, plastic poly sheeting and Posi-shell.
+- Two tents will move across the site over the treatment areas. - When treatment is done in an area, the tent will be moved by crane to the next area. - Although most work is expected to be done under the tents, there are some areas (approximately 10% of the site), where tents would be impracticable and unsafe. - In these limited areas, the remedy will be done in small work areas with air control measures such as odor suppressing foam, plastic poly sheeting and Posi-shell.